jbcodeforce/jbcodeforce.github.io/docs/architecture/system-design.md

 Data model:

-- search: location, time - date, party size, type of food
+- search: location, time - date, party size, type of food.
-- list of restaurants
+- list of restaurants.
-- list of time slots
+- list of time slots.
-- reservation: restaurant, party size, time slot, email, phone number, type of contact
+- reservation: restaurant, party size, time slot, email, phone number, type of contact.
-- return booking status with reservation ID to be able to cancel
+- return booking status with reservation ID to be able to cancel it in the future.

 So we need:

 * Restaurant to describe physical location, # tables.., how they can group tables for bigger party.
-* Customer representing physical contact,
+* Customer representing physical contact.
-* A schedule per 15 mn time slots, table list per restaurant
+* A schedule per 15 mn time slots, table list per restaurant.
 * Reservation to link customer to restaurant by using their primary keys.
-* A Search: time slot, party, location
+* A Search: time slot, party, location.
 * The reservation function need to take into account capability of the restaurant on how to organize tables.

-This is a normalized data model, as it is easier and really for reservation there is one transaction on a simple object.
+This is a normalized data model, as it is easier and really for reservation, there is one transaction on a simple object.
 Restaurant and customer are read models in  this context.

-Outside of authentication APIs, login, password... we need few APIs to support the reservation:
+Outside of the authentication, lost password APIs... we need few APIs to support the reservation:

 | Verb | APIs |
 | --- | --- |